 FIRST YEAR PROGRAMME

 In the current First Year programme, students take eight compulsory modules each of which has approximately 30 lectures plus problems classes.
 These compulsory modules develop a strong foundation in mathematics for all students in Pure and Applied Mathematics and Statistics and Probability.
 Students also take a computional module, with a weekly lecture and tutorial, learning the progamming tools Maple and Python.
-You can read more about the modules and their content in the UG Mathematics Handbook.
+You can read more about the modules and their content in the UG Maths Handbook 2017-18.

 To assist with the transition from school to university, "bridging" lectures have also been offered in the first term of the First Year to support students with the foundation of their knowledge.

 In the First and Second Years, students on the G104 Mathematics with a Year in Europe programme also take an appropriate language module in addition to the mathematics modules.
 However, students who are especially well prepared in the language for their proposed year of study away may exceptionally have the language module requirements waived.

 All students throughout their degree programme may also take not-for-credit Imperial Horizons modules to complement their learning.
 The Imperial Horizons programme allows students to take a non-maths module from over 80 different options, past modules have included topics as varied as: Introduction to Management, Sound Technology and Korean.
 The programme has been designed to broaden students’ education and enhance their career prospects.

 SECOND, THIRD AND FOURTH YEAR PROGRAMMES